SPARC Course Selection Guidelines For Students Seeking 282 Certification

 - SED 519 Assistive Technology

-If you would like additional support in selecting courses, please contact the Graduate Office at 207-778-7186 or firstname.lastname@example.org
+If you would like additional support in selecting courses, please contact the Division of Graduate & Continuing Education at 207-778-7502 or firstname.lastname@example.org.

 * SPARC courses may be taken to fulfill master’s degree concentration requirements, re-certification, professional development and personal goals.